Sphearis/Wavesdotnet/README.md

 - Check any Waves balance on a wallet (already included in this version)
 - Check any Token balance on a wallet (already included in this version)
 - Getting any information about a transaction (already included in this version)
-- Getting the asset list (with assetid, name and balance) of a wallet (in the next update)
+- Getting the asset list (with assetid, name and balance) of a wallet (already included in this version)
-- Transfer Waves or Tokens from one wallet to another
+- Transfer Waves or Tokens from one wallet to another (already included in this version if you have a rpc enabled full node)
 - Issue or reissue Tokens
 - Trade Waves and Tokens on the DEX (Decentralized Exchange)
 - ...